-To agree with the predictions of quantum mechanics-which place certain relations between the values assigned to observables (in any context C)-we need to work with a class of value assignment functions called admissible: they are value assignment functions v which satisfies the following two properties: (i) if there exists an observable o in C with v(o,C) = 1, then v(o',C) = 0 for all other observables o' in C; (ii) if there exists an observable o in C such that for all other observables o' in C v(o',C) = 0, then v(o,C) = 1.
+To agree with the predictions of quantum mechanics, which place certain relations between the values assigned to observables (in any context C), we need to work with a class of value assignment functions called admissible: They are value assignment functions v that satisfy the following two properties: (i) If there exists an observable o in C with v(o,C) = 1, then v(o',C) = 0 for all other observables o' in C and (ii) if there exists an observable o in C such that for all other observables o' in C v(o',C) = 0, then v(o,C) = 1.

-Value definiteness formalises the notion that the result of a measurement (in a particular context) may be predetermined.
+Value definiteness formalizes the notion that the result of a measurement (in a particular context) may be predetermined.
 For a given value assignment function v, an observable o in the context C is value definite in C if v(o,C) is defined; otherwise o is value indefinite in C. If o is value definite in all contexts then we simply say that o is value definite.

-Non-contextuality corresponds to the classical notion that the value obtained via measurement is independent of other compatible observables measured alongside it.
-An observable o is non-contextual if for all contexts C, C' we have v(o, C) = v(o, C'); otherwise, v is contextual.
-The set of observables O is non-contextual if every observable $o \in O$ is non-contextual; otherwise, the set of observables O is contextual.
+Noncontextuality corresponds to the classical notion that the value obtained via measurement is independent of other compatible observables measured alongside it.
+An observable o is noncontextual if for all contexts C, C' we have v(o, C) = v(o, C'); otherwise, v is contextual.
+The set of observables O is noncontextual if every observable $o \in O$ is noncontextual; otherwise, the set of observables O is contextual.
 (Here the term contextual means that the outcome of a measurement either exists but is context dependent, or it is value indefinite.)

-Our definitions of both value definiteness and non-contextually are formulated in a very flexible sense.
-They allow us to specify individual value (in)definite observables, and only require observables which are value definite to behave non-contextually.
-This technicality is critical in the ability to localise the Kochen-Specker theorem.
+Our definitions of both value definiteness and noncontextually are formulated in a very flexible sense.
+They allow us to specify individual value (in)definite observables and only require observables that are value definite to behave noncontextually.
+This technicality is critical in the ability to localize the Kochen-Specker theorem.